Oropouche Virus Disease in Pregnancy

 Prevention

-There are no vaccines available to prevent OROV disease.1,6 Pregnant people are advised to avoid nonessential travel to areas with an OROV Level 2 Travel Alert.1,4 Personal protective strategies are advised for those who must travel, including wearing long-sleeved pants and shirts and using EPA-registered DEET-containing insect repellant, window and door screens, and outdoor fans.
-1,6 Pregnant persons can be counseled that DEET is safe to use during pregnancy.8
+There are no vaccines available to prevent OROV disease.1,9 Pregnant people should be counseled to avoid nonessential travel to endemic areas or areas experiencing outbreaks.1,7 Personal protective strategies are advised for those who must travel, including wearing long-sleeved pants and shirts and using EPA-registered DEET-containing insect repellant, window and door screens, and outdoor fans.1,9 Pregnant persons can be counseled that DEET is safe to use during pregnancy.11

 References